warmuuh/yaap/yaap/README.md

 As a workaround, use a separate initialize-method (using the [init-facade](https://github.com/cujojs/wire/blob/master/docs/configure.md#init-methods) of wire).

 ##Express.js integration
 There are also out-of-the-box annotations included for creating webapps in a springMVC-like manner.
-A simple example of a service:
+More information on how to setup this integration is available [here](docs/express.md) A simple example of a service:

 ```js
 MyService.prototype = {